 If you, your family, or your friends love Asian food, but you don’t know which book to buy for trying some Asian dishes, Lemongrass & Ginger will be a great introduction.
 It can be purchased at all major bookstores and online stores such as Amazon (US, Canada, UK), Barnes & Noble, Book Depository (US, UK) and etc.

 Making Cantonese Steamed Fish for the First Time!

 After I was inspired by many of her recipes and placed post-it notes to mark my favorite ones, I decided to cook her mom’s signature dish Cantonese Steamed Fish for my family’s lunch.
 Her mom uses a tomato in this recipe which had intrigued me to try this unique recipe.
 My family enjoys fish, especially my children, and we always love steamed fish when we go to Chinese restaurants with a large group of friends or family.

 The ingredients are pretty easy to find.
 Besides the fresh red snapper, I have everything in my fridge and pantry.
 I asked my fishmonger to scale and gut the fish for me so that my cooking time is minimized.

-Since this recipe uses a whole fish which can be pretty big, you must have proper cooking equipment such as a wok and large slightly deep plate that hold the entire fish with sauce.
+Since this recipe uses a whole fish which can be pretty big, you must have proper cooking equipment such as a wok and a large slightly deep plate that holds the entire fish with sauce.
 Make sure your wok has a large lid that covers the entire wok tightly.